abilandz/NAT3054/Lecture_3/make.md

 #### Building a standalone executable

 As is customary, we start with the "Hello World!" example also for **cmake**.
-For that sake, the following C/C++ code snippet is used in the file "hello.cpp":
+For that sake, the following C/C++ code snippet is used in the file "hello.cxx":

 ```c++
 #include <stdio.h>